CARAWOOD

 16+ weeks

-At the 16 week mark, chicken necks or chicken wings can be introduced.
-You can also start to give some raw meaty bones such as a brisket bone.
+At the 16 week mark, you can also start to give some raw meaty bones such as a brisket bone.
 This is usually when adult teeth are erupting and bones encourage active chewing rather than chewing your shoes or couch.

 Be aware of any introduced foods that may cause your pup an allergy or illness.